Transcript of Senior Minister Lee Hsien Loong's fireside chat at the Future China Global Forum 2024 on 18 October 2024.

 So how do you adjust?
 Either you boost consumption domestically, or it will be exported, and it will show up as a balance of payments surplus, which means a deficit for the other countries.
 America has the opposite problem, by the way.
 America saves too little, spends too much, and therefore has a balance of payments deficit, which is 3% of their GDP.
 That is the other side of the problem.

 On the Chinese side, the solution over time has to be: to increase the domestic consumption and bring the economy into a better external balance.
 It is not so easy to do because it is not just a matter of households spending more.
 But it is about restructuring the economy so that the household earnings can rise – particularly for those who are not already very well off, and who will then spend the money.
 And the households must have the confidence to go out and to spend it; whether it is on travel, whether it is on food, whether it is on clothing, luxuries.
-They tell me that this year, during the golden weeks, the travel demand is less than in previous years.
+They tell me that this year, during the golden weeks, the travel demand was less than in previous years.
 So that is a sign, but it goes beyond that.
 There has to be economic restructuring.
 The Chinese have talked about “国外国内双循环”.
 That means external circulation – you have trade and economic interdependence with the outside world – but within the country, you also want to have economic circulation and trade and demand created.
 And that is a slogan from about two years ago, but we have not seen results yet.
 It is an important problem, because if it is not resolved – for China, never mind the rest of the world – you can end up in a very difficult position where you cannot get the confidence restored, and you cannot get the economy moving again.
 And that is something which I think China can avoid and should work to avoid.

-Moderator: This morning, a lot of discussion has been on China's economy, and the government has recently announced a series of stimulus packages.
+Ms Lee: This morning, a lot of discussion has been on China's economy, and the government has recently announced a series of stimulus packages.
 What is your assessment of China's economy?

 SM Lee: I think that the stimulus packages will be helpful in boosting confidence and then perhaps simulating demand to the extent that the money will be spent, and then there will be some multiplier.
 But I think inherently, at this phase, China's economy will grow slower than it used to.
 It used to grow 8% to 10% a year, sometimes even more than that.
 Now, if you can sustain 5% per year for another 10 years, I think you are doing well, and there are fundamental reasons for that.
 First of all, you are already more mature.
 It is not so easy to keep on just transforming yourself.
 Secondly, the labour force is not expanding anymore.
 The total population has peaked, the working age population has also peaked.
 It has levelled off, probably starting to come down already, slowly.
 And so, you can no longer just have a natural expansion of the economy.
 Thirdly, I think, with the external environment having turned less favourable, there are geostrategic tensions between China and America, even China and Europe.
 And so that external environment is not as favourable as before.
 The foreign investments need more encouragement to come into China.
 The export markets are not as open as they used to be.
 So that is another factor which influences China – not just the growth, but also the upgrading and transformation.

 Fourth, partly in response to this external environment, but also for domestic reasons – I think the Chinese government's priorities have shifted some.
 In an earlier phase, the slogan was “发展是硬道理” – Economic development is the topmost priority, is the hard truth.
 But now, economic development is very important, but trumping that is national security.
 And I think equalling that, at least, is domestic political considerations.
 In that situation, I think the environment for people to spend, for companies to start up, or for big companies to build new businesses, I think will be more cautious.
 It is inevitable.
+The government will give reassurances that they do want the private sector to have an important role.
+They do want entrepreneurs to have confidence.
+But the national security considerations are important.
+The political considerations cannot be ignored.
+And that has an impact.

 So these things, I think, will weigh on the Chinese economy, in addition to the specific economic problems.
 For example, dealing with a housing overhang and the construction problems; and the financial problems which come from that; the debt.

-Moderator: So, should we be pessimistic or optimistic?
+Ms Lee: So, should we be pessimistic or optimistic?

 SM Lee: Well, I think it is very unwise to write off China.
 This works in both directions.
 The Westerners say, “We will do this and the other, and China will stay down.”
 I tell them they are wrong.
 They do not fully believe me.
-When I go to China, and sometimes, the confidence with which my hosts expound their views cause me to tell them “You know, the Americans have a lot of problems.
+When I go to China, and sometimes, the confidence with which my hosts expound their views cause me to tell them, “You know, the Americans have a lot of problems.
 You can see all of the problems, but they have a lot of strengths, and sometimes you cannot see all of their strengths.
 And they are not going to disappear, and they will be there and formidable, I think, for a very long time to come.”
 And I am not sure whether they fully understand why I am saying this, so I think both sides have this danger of underestimating the other.

-But on the Chinese side, there are some reasons which we can be confident that this is a country which is going to be there for a very long time.
 First of all, it has already been there 5,000 years.
 But even the factors which hold it back – for example, the fact that its population and workforce is not growing – are not things which have to bind and paralyse it.
 The population may not be growing, but you can make better use of the population, the workforce.
 China's retirement age is very low – women at 50, men at I think 55.
 It is going to be adjusted now, the government is shifting it; women going to 55, men going to 60 – but still quite low.
 Even that adjustment is not easy to make, and it is going to take them I think until about 20 years to achieve.
 But if you can stay productive longer, if you can stay active longer, if you can make full use of the women “妇女顶半边天” – that is one major source of growth capacity.

 Another one is the rural population.
 China has been urbanising very systematically.
 Every year, about 1% of the population, 15 million people, have been moving from rural to urban, to the cities.
 That means, really from the agricultural sector, from farming into the cities, manufacturing, providing services.
 Maybe they are construction workers, but moving from the traditional economy to the modern economy.
 But 35% of China's population is still rural.
 And if you look at the developed countries, their farming population is like 2%, 3% of the population, that is all.